-- Kolmogorov's theory is an asymptotic theory, it has been shown to work well in the limit of very high Reynolds numbers. - Kolmogorov's theory assumes that the energy cascade is one way, from large eddies to small eddies. - However, experimental studies have shown that energy is also transferred from smaller scales to larger scales (a process called backscatter), albeit at a much lower rate. - Nevertheless, the dominant energy transfer is always for large eddies to small eddies. - The theory assumes that turbulence at high Reynolds numbers is completely random.
+- Kolmogorov's theory is an asymptotic theory, and it has been shown to work well in the limit of very high Reynolds numbers. - Kolmogorov's theory assumes that the energy cascade is one way, from large eddies to small eddies. - However, experimental studies have shown that energy is also transferred from smaller scales to larger scales (a process called backscatter), albeit at a much lower rate. - Nevertheless, the dominant energy transfer is always for large eddies to small eddies. - The theory assumes that turbulence at high Reynolds numbers is completely random.
 However, large scale coherent structures may form. - It also assumes that the smallest scales are very isotropic.
-Note that in reality, they are elongated structures with a small degree of anisotropy (which means that the eddies have forgotten their initial anisotropic state). - Kolmogorov's theory has been confirmed using experiments and large-scale simulations (DNS or direct numerical simulations).
+Note that in reality, they are elongated structures with a small degree of anisotropy (which means that the eddies have forgotten their initial anisotropic state). - Kolmogorov's theory has been confirmed using experiments and large-scale simulations (DNS or direct numerical simulations). - It is worth mentioning that the universality of Kolmogorov theory has been questioned by many authors.
+Whom, to some extension, provides valid arguments to support the lack of universality.